 - ODA decreased from 0.75% of GNI in 2015 to 0.65% in 2016, due to decreased costs for hosting refugees in the Netherlands.
 As these costs were lower than expected in 2016, funding originally budgeted for hosting refugees was reallocated to development programs.

 - The Dutch government has sharply cut ODA since 2010 as part of its austerity measures.
-The government announced that it would cut ODA by €750 million below the 0.7% of GNI target for the 2014-2016 period, and keep ODA structurally €1 billion below the 0.7% target from 2017 onwards.
+The government announced in 2012 that it would cut ODA by €750 million below the 0.7% of GNI target for the 2014-2016 period, and keep ODA structurally €1 billion below the 0.7% target from 2017 onwards.
 However, these plans may be revised once a new coalition government is formed.

 - The Netherlands focuses its ODA on four thematic priorities: 1) security and the rule of law, 2) water, 3) food security, and 4) sexual and reproductive health and rights (including HIV/AIDS).
 Other focus areas include climate protection, humanitarian aid, private sector development, women’s rights, and gender equality.